ginobilinie/codeBook/README.md

 112. generateTrees.cpp: given a number, generate all the possible binary search trees.
 This is a very good and important problem.
 Note only about the recurse idea, but also about combine all possible left Trees (l to i-1) and corresponding right trees (i+1 to r) to form a new tree rooted at (i).
 More importantly, since the vector may be huge, we should better use * type as return value.
 Of course, we can also use reference type as function parameter.

+113. generateTrees_referenceVersion.cpp: same with 112, but we use reference type as a instead.
+However, it seems it costs 20ms (16ms if using pointer).

 # old
 for fun, forever